kathycanare/ecomlander-trial/README.md

 Thumbnails full height: attempted several times; the grid-based layout made this fragile.
 Left at a working state — revisit carefully (see Known Issues).

-Gotcha: .media-gallery--carousel vs --grid — selectors scoped to --carousel won't match if the block is in Grid presentation.
+Notes: .media-gallery--carousel vs --grid — selectors scoped to --carousel won't match if the block is in Grid presentation.

 3. Badge ("BESTSELLER")